 Your college admissions essay is the part of your application where you get to qualitatively create your own brand and personal narrative.
 This is where you can showcase your strengths and emphasize your priorities, as well as contextualize any weaknesses or gaps found in your records.
 When considering how to write an application essay, don’t simply regurgitate the exact same information people can read about in the rest of your application with marginally more flowery language.
 Your composition should take the application’s information, fill in the holes in the data, and bring the very best of your college-aspiring character to the reader’s eyes in a way they will never forget.

 Students often stress about the admission essay, though it is not an exam and there are no wrong answers in it.
-When working on your college admission, just think about the main points you're going to write about, include a compelling introduction, provide good examples to your statements and avoid clichés.
+When working on your college admission, just think about the main points you're going to write about, include a compelling introduction, provide good examples to your statement of purpose and avoid clichés.
 When you buy a college essay or order editing service, try to give your editor as much information about yourself as possible, as this essay is primarily about you as a personality.